TimBilliet/10s-bq76930-smart-bms/README.md

 The PCB was designed in Altium Designer.
 This PCB is meant for a diy E-skate, that's why it has some extra functions.
 There is a header for connecting servo signals and a mosfet to switch 12V leds.
 The leds are supposed to light up when braking.
 The programming circuitry for the ESP32-C3 is on an external board to save space.
+## Mistake!
+There is a mistake on the PCB, the positive battery pad is unnecessary and there's a GND pad for the lead missing.

 ![bms](https://github.com/TimBilliet/diy-10s-smart-bms/assets/47719114/5bd499ee-9a0e-4fdb-8295-124114a7cc00)